GodErlich/gnubg-llm/README.md

 1. use gnubg engine only ( it will ignore the prompt)
 2. use llm to decide
 3. let an llm write code to solve the problem at hand

+also an ability to create a game with different agents
+1. gnubg agent
+2. any custom agent

+also we could run the game loop few time by configuration in order to get statistics on the ability of our agents.